springfall2008/batpred/docs/faq.md

 Once the inverter finishes calibrating the battery, Predbat will resume normal operations.

-## Inverter time is xxx AppDaemon time is xxx this is xxx minutes skewed, Predbat may not function correctly
+## Inverter time is xxx, Predbat computer time is xxx, this is xxx minutes skewed, Predbat may not function correctly

 If the **predbat.status** gives a warning error about the inverter time:

 ![IMAGE](images/Inverter-time-warning.png)

-Then it indicates that there is a mis-match between the clock that Predbat AppDaemon is using and the inverter time clock, and clearly with a clock mis-match, charging and discharging your battery at specific times may not work as expected.
+Then it indicates that there is a mis-match between the clock that Predbat is using and the inverter time clock, and clearly with a clock mis-match, charging and discharging your battery at specific times may not work as expected.

 There are several potential causes of this problem: